Table of content

 How Much Can A1C Drop in 3 Months?

-Average A1C reduction per month is about 0.3–0.5%, depending on lifestyle and/or medications.
+Average A1C reduction per month is about 0.3–0.5%, depending on lifestyle.
 In 90 days, you may lower A1C by 1–2%, which equals an average glucose drop of 30–60 mg/dL.
 The following are examples of dropped A1C levels at different diabetes levels and with different techniques:

 Example 1 (Prediabetes):